 The 2019 gathering and compression agreement includes a growth incentive fee program whereby low-pressure gathering fees will be reduced from 2020 through 2023 to the extent the Company achieves certain quarterly volumetric targets.
 The Company's throughput gathered under the Marcellus gathering and compression agreements is not considered in low pressure gathering volume targets.
 Upon completion of the initial contract term, the 2019 gathering and compression agreement will continue in effect from year to year until such time as the agreement is terminated, effective upon an anniversary of the effective date of the agreement, by either the Company or Antero Midstream on or before the 180th day prior to the anniversary of such effective date.
-The Company earned fee rebates for the three months ended March 31, 2022 and 2023 of \$12 million.
+The Company achieved the first threshold volumetric target during each of the first, second and third quarters of 2022 and 2023, and earned fee rebates of \$12 million for the three months ended September 30, 2022 and 2023 and \$36 million for the nine months ended September 30, 2022 and 2023.

-Gathering and compression fees paid by Antero related to these agreements were \$163 million and \$176 million for the three months ended March 31, 2022 and 2023, respectively.
-As of December 31, 2022 and March 31, 2023, \$59 million and \$70 million, respectively, was included within Accounts payable, related parties on the condensed consolidated balance sheet as due to Antero Midstream related to these agreements.
+Gathering and compression fees paid by Antero related to these agreements were \$164 million and \$189 million for the three months ended September 30, 2022 and 2023, respectively.
+For the nine months ended September 30, 2022 and 2023, gathering and compression fees paid by Antero related to this agreement were \$492 million and \$550 million, respectively.
+As of December 31, 2022 and September 30, 2023, \$59 million and \$63 million, respectively, was included within Accounts payable, related parties on the condensed consolidated balance sheet as due to Antero Midstream related to these agreements.